Skip to content

 • Scope Validation: Verify that scope configuration is correctly filtering URLs

-The api section controls which API traffic is captured, analyzed, and tested for security issues.
+The api_testing section controls which API traffic is captured, analyzed, and tested for security issues.
 The scanner observes API traffic without interfering with normal application functionality.
+This uses a rule-based system with allowlists and blocklists to precisely define what's in scope for API testing.

 API Domain Filtering